-10. How is DEC used?
+9. How is DEC used?
 What types of cases are seen by the DECs?

-A licensee may contact the Diversion Program as a self-referral, a Board referral as the result of an investigation, or as a Board probation referral.
-DEC members are responsible for reviewing the history and profiles of all potential participants for consideration into the program and determining if they are eligible to participate in the program. or if they do not meet the criteria.
-Upon acceptance into the program, DEC members are responsible for developing individual treatment plans that provide both structured support during a participant's recovery and strict monitoring to ensure California dental consumers are not at risk from impaired licensees.
+A licensee may contact the Diversion Program as a self-referral, may be referred by enforcement staff as a result of an investigation, or may be ordered to be evaluated by the committee as a probationary condition following a disciplinary order.

+CCR § 1020.7 regulates the process to evaluate licensees who apply for acceptance into the Diversion program.
+DEC members are responsible for reviewing the history and profiles of applying licensees for consideration into the program and determining eligibility, or if they do not meet the criteria.

+Upon acceptance into the program, DEC members are responsible for developing an individual treatment plan (contract) that provides both structured support during a participant's recovery and strict monitoring to ensure California dental consumers are not at risk from impaired licensees.
 Careful consideration is given in designing a plan that not only includes the appropriate means of rehabilitation, but also considers the participant's ability to pay for such treatment.
-For example, in cases when a participant is so toxic that he/she presents a risk to self or to the public, suspension from work with outpatient treatment and other structured support may be the treatment plan, as opposed to suspension with more costly in-patient treatment.
+In more egregious cases, participants may be suspended from work with outpatient treatment and other structured support, or suspension with more costly in-patient treatment.

-Upon entering the program, each new participant is assigned a DEC Case Consultant.
-The case consultant is a DEC member who is responsible for closely following the recovery progress of each of his/her assigned participants.
-The consultant is responsible for leading the DEC interview when his/her assigned participants appear before the full committee.
+Upon entering the program, participants are assigned a DEC member as their case consultant.
+The case consultant is responsible for closely following the recovery progress of each of his/her assigned participant.
+The consultant leads the DEC interview when his/her assigned participant appears before the full committee.